anushkad2611/Predictive-Modelling-of-Delhivery-Logistics/README.md

 ## Project Overview

-This repository contains a Business Intelligence and Predictive Analytics project focused on enhancing the **logistics efficiency** of **Delhivery**, a leading supply chain company in India.
+This repository contains a Predictive Analytics project focused on enhancing the **logistics efficiency** of **Delhivery**, a leading supply chain company in India.
 The goal is to analyze delivery data, clean and preprocess it, and build an interactive dashboard and predictive model that provides insights into:

 * Trip efficiency
 * Route optimization